openzipkin/zipkin-aws/README.md

 ** NOTE: Make sure the parameters are defined in the same line or use environment variables **

 ## Artifacts
-All artifacts publish to the group ID "io.zipkin.gcp".
+All artifacts publish to the group ID "io.zipkin.aws".
 We use a common release version for all components.

 ### Library Releases
-Releases are uploaded to [Bintray](https://bintray.com/openzipkin/maven/zipkin) and synchronized to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.zipkin.gcp%22)
+Releases are uploaded to [Bintray](https://bintray.com/openzipkin/maven/zipkin) and synchronized to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22io.zipkin.aws%22)
 ### Library Snapshots
 Snapshots are uploaded to [JFrog](https://oss.jfrog.org/artifactory/oss-snapshot-local) after commits to master.